alexanderpohle/alexanderpohle.github.io/_pages/cv.md

     Institute of Geology, Mineralogy and Geophysics
     Department Sediment and Isotope Geology
     Supervisor: Prof. Adrian Immenhauser
-    Studying belemnite phylogeny
+    Studying the phylogeny of Mesozoic coleoids, in particular belemnites, including geochemical approaches

+* **Postdoctoral researcher**
+    10/2021 - 12/2022
+    University of Zurich, Switzerland
+    Palaeontological Institute and Museum
+    Short project on Triassic cephalopods (orthoceratoids and coleoids) from Switzerland

 * **Collection assistant**
     10/2021 - 12/2022
     University of Zurich, Switzerland
     Palaeontological Institute and Museum
-    Database management, preparations for move of collections
+    Database management, preparations for subsequent move of collections

 * **Technical assistant**
-    01/2021 - 08/2022
+    01/2021 - 09/2021
     University of Zurich, Switzerland
     Palaeontological Institute and Museum
     Segmentation of CT scan data for 3D reconstruction